IRS Mileage Rate for 2025: What Can Businesses Expect for The Upcoming Year

 14 cents per mile for charitable organizations.
 This rate is set by statute, and it remains unchanged

-65.5 cents per mile driven for business purposes (up 3 cents in comparison to the rate set for the second half of 2022)
+65.5 cents per mile driven for business purposes (up 3 cents from the second half of 2022)

-22 cents per mile driven for medical/moving purposes (the same as the increased midyear rate set for the second half of 2022)
+22 cents per mile driven for medical/moving purposes (unchanged from the second half of 2022)

-The rate per mile for charitable purposes is set by statute, so it remains at 14 cents
+The rate per mile for charitable purposes remains at 14 cents

-The IRS mileage rates for 2023 came into effect on January 1, 2023 and were used through the end of the year.
+These rates came into effect on January 1, 2023 and remained in place through the end of the year.

 22 cents per mile driven for medical/moving purposes